January - March 2018

 For further information regarding Capio’s IR activities, refer to www.capio.com

-This information is information that Capio AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation.
-The information was submitted for publication, through the agency of the contact person Henrik Brehmer set out above, at 12.30 (CET) on May 3, 2017.
+This is information that Capio AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation.
+The information was submitted for publication, through the agency of the contact person Henrik Brehmer set out above, at 12.30 (CET) on May 3, 2018.

 Capio AB (publ) is a leading, pan-European healthcare provider offering a broad range of high quality medical, surgical and psychiatric healthcare services through its hospitals, specialist clinics and primary care units.
-Since the Danish operation was acquired at the beginning of 2017, Capio operates in five countries; Sweden, Norway, Denmark, France and Germany.
-In 2016, Capio’s 12,435 employees provided healthcare services during 4.7 million patient visits across the Group’s facilities, generating net sales of MSEK 14,069.
-Capio operates across three geographic segments: Nordic (54% of Group net sales 2016), France (38% of Group net sales 2016) and Germany (8% of Group net sales 2016).
+Capio operates in five countries; Sweden, Norway, Denmark, France and Germany.
+In 2017, Capio’s 13,314 employees (average full-time equivalents) provided healthcare services during 5.1 million patient visits across the Group’s facilities, generating net sales of MSEK 15,327.
+Capio operates across three geographic segments: Nordic (57% of Group net sales 2017), France (35% of Group net sales 2017) and Germany (8% of Group net sales 2017).
 For more information about Capio, please see www.capio.com.